-6. Post-Observation Conference Steps
+5. Post-Observation Conference Steps

-- 1. Review pre-observation conference agreements; - 2.
-Discuss data and analyze identifiable patterns with the Student Teacher; - 3.
-Guide the Student Teacher to identify behaviors to: - a.
-Maintain or increase; - b.
-Reduce or eliminate; - 4.
-Discuss strategies or activities to explore or try; - 5.
-Specify and document everyone's responsibilities; and - 6.
+- a.
+Review pre-observation conference agreements; - b.
+Discuss data and analyze identifiable patterns with the Student Teacher; - c.
+Guide the Student Teacher to identify behaviors to: - i.
+Maintain or increase; - ii.
+Reduce or eliminate; - d.
+Discuss strategies or activities to explore or try; - e.
+Specify and document everyone's responsibilities; and - f.
 Schedule next observation or conference.